ddsky/api-league-clients/android/docs/TextApi.md

 - **Accept**: application/json

-## tagPartOfSpeech
+## tagPartOfSpeechAPI

-> TagPartOfSpeech200Response tagPartOfSpeech(text)
+> TagPartOfSpeechAPI200Response tagPartOfSpeechAPI(text)

-Tag Part of Speech
+Tag Part of Speech API

 Part of speech tagging is the process of marking up a word in a text as corresponding to a particular part of speech, based on both its definition and its context.
 This is a simple API that takes a text and returns the tagged text.